Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment

 \subsection{Dependence of 2pCF on redshift}

-In Fig.~\ref{fig:result_zdep}, we show the 2pCF measurements of six samples described in Table~\ref{table:subsamples_zdep}.
-The left panel shows the measurements at different redshift ranges for the fainter galaxies in W1 and the right panel shows those for the brighter galaxies.
-The same colored curves in the panels represent the same redshift ranges.
+In Fig.~\ref{fig:result_zdep} we show the 2pCF measurements of the six samples described in Table~\ref{table:subsamples_zdep}.
+The left panel shows the measurements at different redshift ranges for the fainter galaxies in W1, and the right panel shows those for the brighter galaxies.
+The same coloured curves in the panels represent the same redshift ranges.
 The best-fitting power-law parameters for these samples are given in Table~\ref{table:wp_params_zdep}.

-We study the redshift evolution of the correlation function of galaxy samples that are equally limited by the W1 absolute magnitude.
-From the best fitting power law parameters, it is observed that the clustering strength does not significantly vary between galaxy samples at different redshifts.
+We studied the redshift evolution of the correlation function of galaxy samples that were equally limited by the W1 absolute magnitude.
+From the best-fitting power-law parameters, it is observed that the clustering strength does not significantly vary between galaxy samples at different redshifts.
 The correlation lengths of $\mathcal{M}$1 and $\mathcal{M}$2 are comparable within $1\sigma$.
-Same is the case with $\mathcal{N}$2 and $\mathcal{N}$4.
+The same is the case with $\mathcal{N}$2 and $\mathcal{N}$4.
 We omit sample $\mathcal{N}$1 from this comparison because of its unreliable measurements of power-law fit parameters with large uncertainties.

 It is also to be noted that the faintest galaxy samples are prone to incompleteness due to the survey flux-limit.
 That is, those samples may miss W1-fainter galaxies near to the flux limit.
 These missing galaxies can give an apparent rise in the correlation length.
 This means that the correlation lengths of the complete samples might be shorter than the current measurements.
 However, this shift in $r_0$ would only strengthen the $M_\mathrm{W1}^{\mathrm{median}}-r_0$ slope in Fig.~\ref{fig:result_w1zr0gam} and hence does not affect the conclusions.